TheCl3m/PortableArcade/docs/index.md

 ## 3D-Printed parts
 Most parts of the controllers were printed on a Prusa MK3S 3D printer.
 The following section describes how to make the parts of the controllers printable.
 Please find all [Fusion360](https://www.autodesk.com/products/fusion-360/overview) and [.STL](https://en.wikipedia.org/wiki/STL_(file_format)) files in the repository.
+FOllowing the precision of the used 3D printer, the printed parts might need to get adjusted by using sandpaper and files.

-Here is a non-exhaustive list of the parts that are available:
+Here is a non-exhaustive list of the parts that are available in the repository:
 * Steering wheel
 * Steering wheel lever
 * Steering wheel lever button